Ambrosekol/printf/README.md

 # Custom printf function

 ## Description
 The printf function sends formatted output to stdout.
-For the purposes of learning, the cohort-13 students ([Ambrose K.](https://github.com/Ambrosekol "Learn about Ambrose!") and [Ademola ASAMU](https://github.com/AdemolaAsamu "Learn about Ademola!")) have developed a custom _printf() function.
+For the purposes of learning, the cohort-13 students ([Ambrose K.](https://github.com/Ambrosekol "Learn about Ambrose!") and [Ademola ASAMU](https://github.com/AdemolaAsamu "Learn about Ademola!")) have developed a custom betty compliant _printf() function.

 The format string of the _printf() function is a character string, beginning and ending in its initial shift state, if any.
 Arguments are placed using the percentage "%" operator.